ICanBoogie/Module/README.md

 ## Defining a module

-It take two files to define a module: a descriptor and another where the class used to instantiate the module is defined.
+It takes at least two files to define a module: a descriptor and another where the class used to instantiate the module is defined.
 The descriptor is a `descriptor.php` file that must be located at the root of the module directory.
 The class is usually located in the file 'lib/module.php`.
 The module directory is usually named with the identifier of the module.

 The following directory structure demonstrates how a very basic `nodes` module could be defined: